cwe1229a/meet/README.md

 ##

-This app is meant to display events based on the user's entry of location and time.
-It is a foray into learning TDD
+This app was made to display events based on the user's entry of location and time using Google Calendar events provided by CF. It is a project meant to help learn testing using TDD(Testing Driven Development) and BDD(Behavior Driven Development)

 ## Languages and Technologies used
 * React